©2004-2014 Protecting Earhart ©2007-2019

 revolved around working in the motion picture industry--mostly as a research and development specialist--although as you've

-seen I also worked on a multitude of on-location film assignments and occasionally served as a freelance journalist in between.
+seen I also worked on a multitude of film assignments and occasionally served as a freelance journalist in between.

 well, I've always demonstrated a strong penchant for analyzing U.S. history's relationship with its ever evolving pop-culture